Insight Tarot - iOS App

 Returning to Home, the user decides to enable the feature via toggle.

-The user decides to explore “Daily Guidance”, either from Home or from the Daily tab, at bottom.
+The user explores “Daily Guidance”, either from Home or from the “Daily” tab, at bottom.

 The user sees the card drawn, and can scroll down to see details.

-As part of the subscriber model, users have access to a large range of popular spreads.
+As part of the subscriber model, users have access to a large range of popular spreads with which to generate an advanced reading.
 All multi-card spreads feature advanced AI-generated summarizations and more.
-A full walk-through of a multi-card spread follows further in this review.
+A full walk-through of a multi-card reading follows further in this review.

 The subscribed user is exploring the "Spreads" section, either from Home card or via the Spreads tab.